 The real estate market continued to improve for buyers in November.
 Interest rates dropped slightly, price increases slowed and inventory soared.
 It’s important to note that inventory increases, while significant, are being compared to the record low supply of last year.
 We’re still far short of the inventory needed for a truly balanced market.
-H
+However, buyers have greater choice and less competition than they’ve had in years.
+Sellers who price their home according to current market conditions continue to see strong interest.
+Heading into the holiday season, there’s something for everyone to celebrate.

 The Eastside economy continues to be very strong.
 Heavy investment in commercial construction from companies such as Vulcan boost expectations that the area will continue to thrive.
 The median price of a single-family home in November hit $885,000 on the Eastside.
 Although an increase of 4 percent from a year ago, home prices have remained steady since this fall.
 With continued demand and only 2.4 months of inventory, the market has a long way to go to becoming balanced.